IsaacRudnick/Blood-Glucose-LED-Display/README.md

 # Blood Glucose Display Matrix

 This is a complete project for a 32x8 RGB LED matrix display using an ESP32 microcontroller.
 The project includes hardware design files for the physical enclosure, assembly instructions, and microcontroller code for driving the display.
+Though this project was originally designed to show blood glucose data from a Nightscout API, it can be modified to display anything you want, and you can use the enclosure alone without my code if desired.

 ## Features